LeslieLeung/universal-translator/README.md

 ## Credits

 Inspired by [translation-agent](https://github.com/andrewyng/translation-agent).
-It's core code is crammed in a `utils.py` that is hard to read and maintain.
-This project refactors and suggars the code for better readability and maintainability.
-Also, it adds support for glossary, additional instructions, and other LLMs.
+The core code of this project is refactored from a cramped utils.py to improve readability and maintainability.
+Additionally, it adds support for glossaries, additional instructions, and future support for other LLMs.